 Coat colors are generally a combination of both of the parents' breeds.
-Most of our puppies have the beautiful tri-colored markings of the Bernese.
-This tri colored coat is a less common variation and is generally the most sought after.
-We occasionally have black and white puppies, and are hoping to see blue merles in the near future with our new mini poodle, Muffin!
+Almost all of our F1 puppies have the beautiful tri-colored markings of the Bernese.
+This tri-colored coat is a less common variation and is generally the most sought after.
+We occasionally have black and white or black and tan puppies.
+We also have Laurel, a blue merle mom who produces some F1B Blue Merle puppies.

-One of the huge attractions to the bernedoodle is it's hypoallergenic coat.
+One of the huge attractions to the bernedoodle is its hypoallergenic coat.
 While most of our bernedoodles have minimal to no shedding, we encourage a more curly coat for people that have allergy issues.
 A curly, Poodle-type coat will shed less than the one that is more straight, like the Bernese Mountain Dog.
 Bernedoodles have a large variation of coat types.
-We put the different coat types in three catigories: Flat/Wavy/Curly.
+We put the different coat types in three categories: Straight/Wavy/Curly.
 Most of our Bernedoodles' coats are wavy or curly.
 If you have intense allergies you should consider a curlier coated F1 or an F1B puppy.

 They make good therapy dogs.